-I am currently working on a descriptive reference grammar of the Bantu language Kikerewe, which is spoken in Tanzania, which will include phonology, morphology, syntax and tense-semantics (a version of the manuscript will be made available here soon).
-I am also working on Mushunguli - Zigua (evolving online grammar here) and Guerze (Guinean Kpelle).
+I am currently working on a descriptive reference grammar of the Bantu language Kikerewe, which is spoken in Tanzania, which will include phonology, morphology, syntax and tense-semantics (a version of the manuscript will be made available here at some point).
+I am also working on Logoori, Mushunguli - Zigua (some materials here) and Guerze (Guinean Kpelle).
 In collaboration with Curt Rice and Berit Anne Bals Baal at the University of Tromsø I have been working on aspects of the phonology of North Saami.
-A formal analysis of the core of gradation appeared in Phonology; a pre-current longish paper describing gradation is here (the earliest version is here for historical purposes).
+A formal analysis of the core of gradation appeared in Phonology; a pre-current longish paper describing more of the gradation system is here (the earliest version is here for historical purposes).
 For anyone interested in hearing Saami, we have a very rough wordlist of some Saami nouns with sound files here.
-My introductory phonology textbook, Introducing Phonology (published by Cambridge University Press) concentrates on learning how to solve phonology problems and analyse datasets.
-A web page with errata and additional data is there.
+The introductory phonology textbook, Introducing Phonology (published by Cambridge University Press) concentrates on learning how to solve phonology problems and analyse datasets.
+The second edition of the book is now available, and the CUP web page includes instructor materials as well as datafiles and other tools for students.
+The web page for the first edition with errata and additional data will be kept but not updated.

 This here is a paper on Formal Phonology, a metatheoretical framework for the theoretical investigation of phonology.
 This is a first version of the essentials, and further developments will be forthcoming.